Oakville Festivals of Film and Art

-For 2022, the festival hosted its biggest and longest festival yet, 113 films over 7 days, with most films available both live and virtually.
+The Sheridan Alumni/Film.ca annual screening series featured many regional premieres of award-winning films, including the regional Premieres of North of Normal, a screening of the Canadian Screen award winner, I Like Movies with Writer/Director Chandler Levack in attendance, as well as an exclusive pre-release screening of Director Sarah Polley’s Academy-Award Winning film.
+Women Talking, attended by Canadian Actor Michelle McLeod (who plays Mejal in the film) plus several Sheridan Alumni who worked on the film.
+All screenings were attended by Sheridan alumni who worked on the films.

+2022 marked a return to a hybrid festival following 2 fully virtual events due to the Covid 19 pandemic, with live events, and most films were available both live and on the festivals eventive platform.
 The festival hosted three gala events, including a Saturday night Fundraiser for Unite with Ukraine, that managed to raise thousands of dollars for the Ukrainian World Congress, while attracting films and filmmakers from around the world including Florida, England, Ireland, and British Columbia.
 In 2021, OFFA achieved a huge online presence, attracting over 5,000 people to its online screening platform, as well as live screenings at the local Indie cinema and Drive In Theatre, screening over 100 films from Canada and all over the world.
 As early as 2020, the festival has increased its reach to audiences and filmmakers substantially by doing hybrid digital/live screening events.
 The 2020 year featured the Canadian theatrical Premiere of The Cuban at The Five Drive In in Oakville, as well as many more Canadian and World Premieres.
 Over 70% of the films screened are Canadian and the festival has a reputation for screening the work of local filmmakers from the area, but also of attracting filmmakers from around the world to its June Festival.
 The 7th edition of the festival featured 21 feature films and documentaries, over 42 short films, 3 events, (including a screening of I’m Going to Break Your Heart and a special concert with Canadian Performers Chantal Kreviazuk and Raine Maida, as well as 2 days of interactive industry sessions.
 The event attracted a record number of filmmakers and industry guests and featured record audiences.